 adaptation and relationship difficulties;

-lack of communication;
+lack of, or ineffective communication;

 parenting or co-parenting issues;